itaneja2/class_average_clustering/README.md

 		pip install .

 	The first command (`git pull`) checks the [git repo](https://github.com/itaneja2/class_average_clustering) for updates and then the second command installs the updated version.

+5. Install [pyem](https://github.com/asarnow/pyem) if it's not already installed on your machine.
+This is needed to convert .cs into .star files.

+5. Update the file `gen_dist_matrix.py ` to reflect where the programs from the package [pyem](https://github.com/asarnow/pyem) are located.
+This is demarcated in the beginning of the file.

 ### Usage